 What is a bridge camera good for?

-This depends on the model.
-However, the best bridge cameras are usually versatile and can be used for various types of photography including wildlife, portraits, and landscape photography.
+That depends on the model.
+However, the best bridge cameras are usually versatile and can be used for various types of photography, including wildlife, portrait, and landscape shooting.

 As an Amazon Associate, we earn from qualifying purchases.
 Certain content was provided "as is" from Amazon daily and is subject to change or removal at any time.